 Shouran restrained herself to a thin smile and sighed.
 “In other words, back to where we started.”
 She again stared down at the tray, her eyes tinged by regret, or rather, grief.
 “But we can’t very well be performing a funeral dirge.
 That would hardly inspire hope for the future.”

 “Folk music will be fine.
 But nothing bright and cheering.
 Make the music more melancholy.”

 “Oh,” Shouran muttered in an emotionally opaque voice.

 She didn’t raise any other objections.
 The fragrances were removed, the music made more melancholy.
-But on no occasional would Emperor Li see or hear any of it.
+But on no occasion would Emperor Li see or hear any of it.
 He died in the sixty-eighth year of his reign.

 In the intervening years, when the throne sat vacant, Hisho continued to make the porcelain magpies.
 Somewhere along the way, a question posed by Seikou prompted him to see the porcelain magpie as representing the people themselves.